BOOKLISTS: YOUNG ADULT DIVERSE and MULTICULTURAL FICTION

 >>Hispanic /Latino

-Latino Voices: Teen Fiction (Tucson-Pima Public Library): Lists author, title, publication year, and summary for about 15 books.
+Latino Voices: Teen Fiction (Tucson-Pima Public Library): Lists author, title, publication year, webcat link and summary for about 20 books, some with cover image.
+Titles from Jessica Abel's La perdida to Gary Soto's Mercy on these teenage chimps.
+Updated May 2008.

 Latino Books for Teens (Seattle Public Library): Title, author, summary for about 20 fiction titles and 8 non-fiction books.
 Fiction titles from Julia Alvarez's Before We Were Free to Ana Veciana-Suarez's Flight to Freedom.